Updated 3 weeks ago

 Find out what solar panels cost in your area

 If you’re interested in going solar, chances are at least one of the installers you’ll talk to will offer Canadian Solar panels.
-As one of the top 5 solar panel manufacturers in the world, Canadian Solar has a long history of success and big plans for the future.
+As one of the top solar panel brands, Canadian Solar has a long history of success and big plans for the future.

 Canadian Solar offers some excellent solar panels at very good prices.
 The company’s products compare favorably on performance with other top brands, and they stand behind them with excellent warranties.
 Based on product quality and the company’s longevity and stability, SolarReviews recommends Canadian Solar panels.